Pad Thai is the definitive spicy Asian noodle dish with a foolproof cooking sauce from scratch, tender rice noodles and chicken or shrimp.

 - Scramble the eggs in a tablespoon of peanut oil and set aside.
 Chop them up.

-- Add another tablespoon of oil to the pan and heat the galangal, chiles, galic, and chinese cabbage, stir-frying the cabbage for a couple of minutes to cook it.
+- Add another tablespoon of oil to the pan and heat the galangal, chiles, galic, and Chinese cabbage, stir-frying the cabbage for a couple of minutes to cook it.

 - Add the scallions plus the shrimp or chicken, and the bean sprouts, cooking another minute or so.